bespokewd1/kms-draft/src/content/blog/kms-plumbing-gasfitting-unveils-its-updated-website.md

    – A clickable phone number that follows you as you scroll for easy contact access.
 * **SEO Optimization**

-   – Enhanced site structure and code to improve visibility on search engines.
+  \- We improved the website’s structure and code to help it rank better on search engines.
+A custom-built website is a strong foundation for SEO since Bespoke has full control to apply advanced strategies.
 * **Mobile Responsiveness**

    – Ensured seamless functionality across all devices, providing a consistent experience.